andresebr/kumodd/docs/guide/How-to-Install.md

     1. Click the down arrow icon at far right of the new ID.
 The ID will download.
     1. Copy the downloaded ID it to kumodd/config/gdrive.json.

-Step 2) Obtain google_drive_account_permission.json (permission to access a specific user's Google Drive account):
+2. Obtain google_drive_account_permission.json (permission to access a specific user's Google Drive account):

     The first time kumodd is used (e.g. __kumodd -list all__), kumodd will open the Google Drive login page in a browser.

     1. Login to the cloud account.
 Next, it will request approval.
     1. Click "Approve".
 Next, kumodd stores the Oauth token in config/gdrive.dat.

     If there is no local browser, or if --nobrowser is used, kumodd will instead print a URL of the login page.

     1. Copy the URL and paste it into a browser.